Modo Material Importer for Unreal Engine

 Note: For more information on exporting game assets from Modo, see Game Asset Exporter.

-For information on using Modo Bridge to communicate with both the Modo server and an Unreal Engine client, see Modo Bridge for the Unreal Engine.
+For information on using Modo Bridge to communicate with both the Modo server and an Unreal Engine client, see Modo Bridge for Unreal Engine.

 You can download the plug-in from the Unreal Asset store, using the Epic Games Launcher, which is installed on your computer along with Unreal Engine.